Iraneus/betamedneed/_services/community.md

 layout: service
 ---

-Join us as we work with communities to ensure **timely treatment and recovery** for more patients.
+Join our effort with communities to ensure **timely treatment and recovery** for more patients.

 ![Medical Community](/images/illustrations/patient.jpg)